 Section 3: Changes 201(a) to submenu “Appointment”.
 201(a) in the current Election Code becomes 201(a)(1).
 Changes 201(b) to 201(a)(2) and 201(b)(1) becomes 201(b) as well.

 Section 4: Section 201(c) becomes Section 201(b)(1).
 Section 201(d) becomes 201(b)(2) and is changed from: “The Election Commissioner may be impeached and removed by a supermajority of twelve (12) members of the Legislative Council, or upon request by the Executive(s) subject to appeal by the Commissioner to Legislative Council.” to “The Election Commissioner may be impeached and removed by a supermajority of twelve (12) members of the Legislative Council, or upon demand by the Executive(s) subject to appeal by the Commissioner to Legislative Council.
-The Election Commissioner requires a simple majority of those present and voting to win an appeal.”.
+The Election Commissioner requires a two-thirds majority of those present and voting to win an appeal of the Executive(s) decision.”.
 201(e) becomes 201(b)(3).

 Section 5: Section 202(c) is changed from: “In the event of a disruption to the voting process the Election Commissioner may provide for additional time for voting.
 The amount of additional time should be reasonably related to the length and nature of the disruption.
 All post-election timelines may be adjusted as reasonably necessary as long as the extension does not exceed the duration of the extension of voting.” to “ In the event of a disruption to an election process specifically outlined by this Code, the Election Commissioner may provide for additional time.
 The amount of additional time should be reasonably related to the length and nature of the disruption.
 All post-disruption time-lines may be adjusted as reasonably necessary.
 The Election Commissioner must inform the Candidates in writing about the nature of the delay, and the exact time extension given.
 This notification must occur before the expiration of the original timeline stated in this Code or the original timeline will take precedence.”